 This week, we have many exciting activities taking place!
 Please read below for curriculum specific information!

-If you need additional support (so that you can further support your child), please consider using any (or all) of the following math resources:
+If your child needs ever needs additional math support, please consider using any (or all) of the following math resources:

 1. Your child's math notes.

 2. IXL.com.
 This is a resource we use in the classroom to strengthen and practice a variety of skills.
 Your child has an account (username and password found in binder in the laminated sheet towards the front).
-Once you log in, click on "Math."
+Once you log-in, click on "Math."
 There are sections devoted to all subjects we explore in class.
-This week, the prime/composite number section of IXL is helpful for review!

 3. Think Central.
 Again your child has a username and password.
 In the resource section, there are videos, games, and personal math trainers provided for your child to utilize.

 Also in MATH, we explore MARS task weekly.
 MARS tasks push students to think critically about math and explain thoroughly the process they use to solve problems.
 After the students complete each MARS task, they will be given class time to meet with a peer and review (and change if necessary) their responses.
 Before spring break, we completed a sample performance task from the CAASPP website.
 Students were able to see how their answer to one part of a problem can affect the outcome of a latter problem that is connected in some way.
 Look for this to come home soon!

 Students in fourth grade have a number of P.E. standards that will be covered throughout the duration of the year.
 Your child has P.E. on Monday and Wednesday with Mrs. Fluitt and run on Fridays with me each week.
 Please make sure that your child comes to school with the appropriate gear on these days.
 You may also wish to send your child to school with a water-bottle on P.E. days to help ensure that he/she stays hydrated.
 (Drinking fountains can also be utilized of course:) For more information, check out Mrs. Fluitt's website at: fluittphysicaleducation.weebly.com.